 Improving access to The Brecks, both physical and digital, in a number of exciting ways.

 Raising knowledge, understanding and appreciation of The Brecks area through education and skills training.

-Whilst Breaking New Ground is required by HLF to deliver its projects within an agreed core area (231km2 focused around the Brecks market towns of Thetford and Brandon), many of the projects have been specifically devised to ensure that their benefits, and opportunities for participation and training will be available to everyone across the full 1,029km2 of the Norfolk and Suffolk Brecks, and beyond.
+Whilst Breaking New Ground was required by HLF to deliver its projects within an agreed core area (231km2 focused around the Brecks market towns of Thetford and Brandon), many of the projects were specifically devised to ensure that their benefits, and opportunities for participation and training will be available to everyone across the full 1,029km2 of the Norfolk and Suffolk Brecks, and beyond.

 The scheme was hosted by Suffolk County Council at Brandon Country Park and supported by Norfolk County Council, St Edmundsbury Borough Council and Forest Heath District Council as well as a host of other organisations including Natural England, English Heritage, RSPB, Forestry Commission, University of East Anglia, Suffolk Wildlife Trust, Norfolk Wildlife Trust, The Breckland Society, Farm Conservation, Iceni Botanical Artists, Green Light Trust, Plantlife, Norfolk Geodiversity Partnership, Orchard Barn Environmental Education, and Ancient House Museum.